 Snowflake’s cloud innovation has played a significant role in its market visibility given the level of competition in a market that includes Teradata (NYSE:TDC), Cloudera (NYSE:CLDR), and cloud service providers such as Microsoft (NASDAQ:MSFT), Google, and Amazon (NASDAQ:AMZN).

-As you can see below, Snowflake's revenue growth has been incredible over the last year, growing from quarterly revenue of $272.1 million, to $497.2 million.
+As you can see below, Snowflake's revenue growth has been incredible over the last two years, growing from quarterly revenue of $159.6 million in Q3 FY2021, to $557 million.

 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

-Snowflake's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 171% in Q2.
-That means even if they didn't win any new customers, Snowflake would have grown its revenue 71% year on year.
+Snowflake's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 165% in Q3.
+That means even if they didn't win any new customers, Snowflake would have grown its revenue 65% year on year.
 Despite the recent drop that is still an absolutely exceptional retention rate, meaning Snowflake's software is extremely successful with their customers who are rapidly expanding the use of it across their organizations.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Snowflake's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 65.1% in Q2.
+Snowflake's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 65.7% in Q3.

 That means that for every $1 in revenue the company had $0.65 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Despite it trending up over the last year this would still be considered low gross margin for a SaaS company and we have no doubt shareholders would like to see the improvements continue.
+This would be considered a low gross margin for a SaaS company and we would like to see it start improving.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Snowflake's free cash flow came in at $53.8 million in Q2, turning positive year on year.
+Snowflake's free cash flow came in at $64.9 million in Q3, up 586% year on year.

-We were impressed by the exceptional revenue growth Snowflake delivered this quarter.
-And we were also excited to see that it outperformed Wall St’s revenue expectations.
-On the other hand, there was a deterioration in revenue retention rate.
-Overall, we think this was still a really good quarter, that should leave shareholders feeling very positive.
-The company is up 16% on the results and currently trades at $185.4 per share.
+We were impressed by strong free cash flow Snowflake delivered this quarter.
+And we were also excited to see that it outperformed analysts' revenue expectations.
+On the other hand, it was less good to see the deterioration in revenue retention rate.
+Zooming out, we think this was still a decent, albeit mixed, quarter, showing the company is staying on target.
+But the market was likely expecting more and the company is down 11.9% on the results and currently trades at $125.79 per share.

 Is Now The Time?

 When considering Snowflake, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 There are a number of reasons why we think Snowflake is a great business.
 While we would expect growth rates to moderate from here, its revenue growth has been exceptional, over the last two years.
-And while its gross margins show its business model is much less lucrative than the best software businesses, the good news is its customers are increasing their spending quite quickly, suggesting that they love the product, and its very efficient customer acquisition hints at the potential for strong profitability.
+And while its gross margins show its business model is much less lucrative than the best software businesses, the good news is its customers are increasing their spending quite quickly, suggesting that they love the product, and its bountiful generation of free cash flow empowers it to invest in growth initiatives.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.